The Ummah Card: Messed-up Pakistan Series 4

 Thanks to social media today, we found out Qadhafi and Saddam and their sons had nothing to do with Islam.

-They were mass murderers, criminals killing their own people, drinking alcohol, gamblers, womanisers of highest order and plunderers of their nation’s resources.
+They were mass murderers, criminals killing their own people, drinking alcohol, gamblers, womanisers of the highest order and plunderers of their nation’s resources.
+And nothing to do with Islamic lifestyles.

 Look at the conditions of their country’s infrastructure, roads and living conditions of their people – in their lives and after.